CatalinaC16/DS2024_30643_Ciochina_CatalinaAndreea_Assignment_2/README.md

 # Energy Monitoring Application

-This repository contains an energy monitoring application consisting of two microservices: `usersms` and `devicesms` and a frontend application in Angular (`frontend_energyapp`).
+This repository contains an energy monitoring application consisting of three microservices: `usersms` ,`devicesms`,`measurems` and a frontend application in Angular (`frontend_energyapp`).
 Each microservice has its own PostgreSQL database.

 ## Prerequisites